pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 Get HM01 from the captain.

-Enter the 3rd Cabin from the left.
+Enter the 3rd Cabin from the right.

 <img src="/docs/gen-1/images/classic/GentlemanCandy1.png">